ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ### CIO
 {:.no_toc}

-When using CIO (Coroutine I/O) as engine, in addition to common properties, you can configure the `connectionIdleTimeoutSeconds` property.
+When using CIO (Coroutine I/O) as the engine, in addition to common properties, you can configure the `connectionIdleTimeoutSeconds` property.

 ```kotlin
 embeddedServer(CIO, configure = {